DEFSEC Technologies Inc.: DEFSEC Technologies Announces Significant Momentum in Revenue Growth due to Increased Annualized Billings for Government Services on a Go-Forward Basis to Approximately CAD$8.3M Commencing February 2026

 - Approximately 845% increase in annualized gross margin contribution from government services of approximately $2.3M2 over FY2024 gross margin of $0.2M3.

-Ottawa, Ontario--(Newsfile Corp. - December 5, 2025) - DEFSEC Technologies Inc. (TSXV: DFSC) (TSXV: DFSC.WT.U) (NASDAQ: DFSC) (NASDAQ: DFSCW) ("DEFSEC" or the "Company") is pleased to announce significant momentum in its government services business as it expects to add an additional 15 roles to the 24 roles previously disclosed in the Company's news release dated October 29, 2025, for a total of 39 roles staffed commencing in February, 2026.
+OTTAWA, ON, Dec.
+5, 2025 /PRNewswire/ - DEFSEC Technologies Inc. (TSXV: DFSC) (TSXV: DFSC.WT.U) (NASDAQ: DFSC) (NASDAQ: DFSCW) ("DEFSEC" or the "Company") is pleased to announce significant momentum in its government services business as it expects to add an additional 15 roles to the 24 roles previously disclosed in the Company's news release dated October 29, 2025, for a total of 39 roles staffed commencing in February, 2026.
 All dollar amounts in this news release are in Canadian Dollars unless otherwise noted.

 All roles have been staffed with a large part of the increase due to an expansion of work scope with the Directorate Land Command Systems Program Management Software Engineering Facility ("DSEF") contract for digital modernization of the Canadian Armed Forces.